 Additionally, Docker is now distributing the CLI as a separate installation package.
 This gives Docker Enterprise users the ability to install as many CLI packages as needed without using the Engine node licenses for client-only systems.

 When using Docker Enterprise Microsoft Windows Server is not supported as a manager.
 Microsoft Windows Server 1803 is not supported as a worker.

 Docker Certified Infrastructure

-Docker Certified Infrastructure is Docker’s prescriptive approach to deploying Docker Enterprise Edition (EE) on a range of infrastructure choices.
-Each Docker Certified Infrastructure includes a reference architecture, automation templates, and third-party ecosystem solution briefs.
+Docker Certified Infrastructure is Docker’s prescriptive approach to deploying Docker Enterprise on a variety of infrastructures.
+Each Docker Certified Infrastructure option includes a reference architecture, a CLI plugin for automated deployment and configuration, and third-party ecosystem solution briefs.

 |Amazon Web Services|

-Each Docker EE release is supported and maintained for 24 months, and receives security and critical bug fixes during this period.
+Each Docker Enterprise release is supported and maintained for 24 months, and receives security and critical bug fixes during this period.

 Upgrades and support

 Docker supports Docker Enterprise minor releases for 24 months.
 Upgrades to the latest minor release of Docker Enterprise are not required, however we recommend staying on the latest maintenance release of the supported minor release you are on.
 Please see Maintenance Lifecycle for more details on EOL of minor and major versions of Docker Enterprise.